-The Medical Benefits Chart on the following pages lists the services Clover Health NJ Premier Orange (PPO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Clover Health Choice (PPO) covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Clover Health NJ Premier Orange (PPO). - Covered services that need approval in advance to be covered as in-network services are indicated by "Authorization rules may apply" in the Medical Benefits Chart.

-- You never need approval in advance for out-of-network services from out-ofnetwork providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Clover Health Choice (PPO). - o Covered services that need approval in advance to be covered as in-network services are marked in bold in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.